Python 2 vs. Python 3

 Users who want to dive into Python 3 can use the plpython3u language name, which will keep working forever by today's standards.
 In the distant future, when Python 3 might become the default, they might like to remove the "3" for aesthetic reasons.

-Daredevils, who want to build a Python-3-only operating system environment, can change the build scripts to make plpythonu be equivalent to plpython3u, keeping in mind that this would make their installation incompatible with most of the rest of the world.
+Daredevils, who want to build a Python-3-only operating system environment, can change the contents of pg_pltemplate to make plpythonu be equivalent to plpython3u, keeping in mind that this would make their installation incompatible with most of the rest of the world.

 See also the document What's New In Python 3.0 for more information about porting to Python 3.